StockSharp/AlgoTrading/Designer/Gallery/Schemas/Donchian_Channel_Breakout/README.md

 - Two converters read the UpperBand and LowerBand values out of the indicator, and two previous-value blocks shift them one candle back.
 - Two comparison blocks test the close against the shifted bands; two more compare the position against zero, and a logical AND joins one of each into an entry signal.
 - A formula block computes the reversal volume as base volume plus the absolute position and feeds both position modify blocks.
-- The original code defaults to a 1000-candle channel on one-minute candles; the diagram uses a 20-candle channel on five-minute candles, the setting the strategy's own README and optimization range describe, so that it actually trades on a month of history.
+- The diagram uses a 20-candle channel on five-minute candles so it can trade on a month of history.

 ## Usage